Two killed in rollover crash near Redstone ID’d as Longmont teens

 Cutler said the driver of the Honda Civic was not speeding and that drugs and alcohol were not involved.
 The posted speed limit is 50 mph on that stretch of Highway 133.

-The Civic was heading southbound when it went off the highway, just past the south turnoff for Redstone in western Pitkin County, Cutler said.
-None of the people was wearing seat belts, he said.
+The Civic was heading southbound when it went off the highway, Cutler said, just past the south turnoff for Redstone, which is in western Pitkin County.
+None of the passengers were wearing seat belts, he said.